Massachusetts MASSGrant

 How do I apply for MASSGrant?

-To be eligible for MASSGrant, you must submit and complete your FAFSA as early as possible but no later than July 1.
-Any student who files the FAFSA on or before July 1st of each year is considered an on-time applicant and guaranteed a MASSGrant award.
+To be considered for MASSGrant, you must submit and complete your FAFSA as early as possible but no later than May 1 for priority consideration.